-The differences in Bear River flow near Wheatland between the No Action Alternative and the Proposed Project are minimal, as shown in Section 7.2.1.4.1.
-Figure 7.2-9 shows a comparison of daily-modeled streamflow for the Bear River near Wheatland between the No Action Alternative and the Proposed Project.
-Differences are largely the result of the additional storage space capturing more inflow and delaying peak downstream flow during storm events.
-As discussed in Section 7.2.1.4.1, three additional releases for the Bay-Delta Settlement Agreement are made in 1987, 1990, and 2001.
+The differences in Bear River flow near Wheatland between the No Action Alternative and the Proposed Project (Near-Term Condition) are noticeable, with similar differences as discussed in Section 7.2.1.4.1.
+Figure 7.2-9 shows a comparison of daily-modeled streamflow for the Bear River near Wheatland between the No Action Alternative and the Proposed Project (Near-Term Condition).
+Differences are largely the result of the changes to required minimum streamflows and the addition of pulse flows below the non-Project diversion dam under the Proposed Project (Near-Term Condition), as well as the additional storage space capturing more inflow and delaying peak downstream flow during storm events.

 Figure 7.2-9.
-Comparison of flows in the Bear River near Wheatland from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project (Near-Term Condition).
+Comparison of flows in the Bear River near Wheatland from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Near-Term Condition).
 Flow is plotted in logarithmic scale to better show both high and low values.

-Figure 7.2-10 shows modeled daily (by month and over the simulation period) flow duration curves for the Bear River near Wheatland under the Proposed Project.
-Results are nearly identical in magnitude and probability to average monthly streamflow below the non-Project diversion dam under the No Action Alternative.
+Figure 7.2-10 shows modeled daily, by month and over the simulation period, flow duration curves for the Bear River near Wheatland under the Proposed Project (Near-Term Condition).
+Results are noticeably different in the magnitude and probability of average monthly streamflow below the non-Project diversion dam compared to those seen under the No Action Alternative.